-- 1. That the priorities of Our City: Our Plan have been developed through a continuous conversation with our communities and partners with over 3,000 people engaged building on the Relighting Our City recovery commitment. - 2.
-That a presentation and draft strategy of Our City: Our Plan was received by Scrutiny Board on the 8 February 2022.
+- 1. That the priorities of Our City: Our Plan have been developed through a continuous conversation with our communities and partners. - 2.
+That a presentation and draft Our City: Our Plan was received by Scrutiny Board on the 7 February 2023.